build-on-aws/content/posts/llm-falcon-40b-model-deployment/index.md

 If you already know about Amazon SageMaker and want more granular control (such as deployment instance types, image version, TGI parameters, etc.) during LLM deployment, you can choose Amazon SageMaker Notebook, which has more complete control over how configuration parameters are deployed.

 In the next post, we'll explore using Amazon SageMaker Notebook to quickly and efficiently fine-tuning LLMs in an interactive environment.
-We will use the **QLoRA** and **bitsandbtyes 4-bits quantization library** to fine-tuning the Falcon-40B model using HuggingFace PEFT on Amazon SageMaker.
+We will use the **QLoRA** and **bitsandbtyes 4-bits quantization library** to fine-tuning the Falcon-40B model using Hugging Face PEFT on Amazon SageMaker.
 This topic is currently a cutting-edge topic in the field of LLMs, so stay tuned.

 ## About the Author